noelit911/noelit911.github.io/unpublished_posts/2024-03-01-Payload-Unleashed-DLL-Injection 1.md

 4. **APC Queuing**: A fake APC is queued to the target process, pointing to the address of the malicious code.
 5. **Execution**: When the target process enters an alertable state, the queued APC is executed, leading to the execution of the malicious payload.

+## Alertable state

+Asynchronous Procedure Calls (APCs) are kernel-mode routines executed within the context of a specific thread.
+Malware can exploit APCs to queue a payload, which then executes when scheduled.

+Threads capable of running a queued APC function must be in an alertable state.
+This state is achieved when a thread is in a wait state, enabling it to process queued APC functions.
+To place a thread in an alertable state, WinAPI functions such as SleepEx, MsgWaitForMultipleObjectsEx, WaitForSingleObjectEx, WaitForMultipleObjectsEx, or SignalObjectAndWait can be used.
+These functions are typically utilized for thread synchronization and application responsiveness enhancement.
+However, in this context, merely passing a handle to a dummy event suffices.

 # Hands-On: APC Injection with C Code Snippet

 ## Understanding the APC Injection Process